Controlled Dangerous Substances (CDS) Policy

 This section only applies to Controlled Dangerous Substances (CDS).
 All other appropriate prescription medications can be prescribed without any special restrictions.

-• Stimulants: We want to make access to medication as convenient and hassle-free as possible for those with legitimate ADHD.
-At the same time, we are keenly aware of the high volume of individuals without ADHD who attempt to inappropriately obtain these medications.
-We may prescribe stimulants in the treatment of ADHD but only after a trial of a non-controlled substance has been found ineffective.
-If you have taken medication for ADHD previously and would like to receive immediate consideration for stimulant use, we will require that you have your medical records sent to us prior to considering the prescribing of a stimulant and may require drug screening.
-We must also agree with the diagnosis.
+• Stimulants: For those with a legitimate ADHD diagnosis who depend on these medications, we want to ensure they have appropriate access.
+At the same time, we are keenly aware that individuals without ADHD attempt to inappropriately obtain these medications and have safeguards in place to prevent this.
+While we may prescribe stimulants in the treatment of ADHD this will only be done after a trial of a non-controlled substance has been found ineffective.
+If you have taken medication for ADHD previously and would like to receive immediate consideration for stimulant use, we will require that you have your medical records sent to us prior to considering the prescribing of a stimulant.
+We must also agree with the diagnosis after conducting our own evaluation.
+Anyone receiving stimulants from this practice must be able to pass a drug screen.
 It is unsafe to prescribe these medications at all for those with a history of certain medical and psychiatric disorders.
 Those with significant cardiovascular risk factors may be able to take these medications with careful monitoring but we are not able to prescribe for these individuals in this practice setting.

-• Benzodiazepines and barbiturates: We never prescribe these medications at this practice under any circumstances.
-These medications are generally only indicated for short-term use in crisis situations.
-Long-term use is generally counterproductive as it will alter brain chemistry and contribute to worsening baseline symptoms.
-They also carry serious safety and health risks.
+• Benzodiazepines and barbiturates: We NEVER prescribe these medications at this practice UNDER ANY CIRCUMSTANCES.
+These medications are generally only indicated for short-term use in a limited number of situations due to serious health and safety risks.
+Long-term use is often counterproductive and can lead to worsening baseline symptoms instead of improvement.